pranavmahabs/dnabert-enhancer/README.md

 * `PEFT_PATH`: The path to your fine-tuned model - this will be somewhere in your output directory.
 Feel free to see what this will look like in `output/best_berten_718/` (though some outputs have been removed there).
 * `PICKLE`: The path to your `evaluate.p` file.

-This script is only configured to run on the `evaluate.p` file.
+This script is configured to run on the `evaluate.p` file.
 Internally, the pickle file stores a dictionary that contains the datasets for testing and the positive  dataset.
-If you desire a different set to be run, you can add this to the pickle file in your `custom_preprocess.py`.
+If you want to run evaluation again, make sure to include the following flag: `--re_eval True` to your shell script. **However**, if you only want to run on a single file and get attention scores/logits, do **not** include this flag and provide the path to your desired pickle file.
 Running the evaluation script should take around 15-20 minutes on around 30000 samples.

 ```bash
 $ sbatch run_evaluate.sh --gres=gpu:p100:1 --cpus-per-task=16 --mem=120g --time=08:00:00